Advanced media set settings

 Retention policies

-Once a media item's retention window expires, it will never become accessible again, and will be deleted.
+Once a media item's retention window expires, it will be permanently deleted and no longer accessible.
 For example:

 • When a retention window is reduced, such as from 30 days to 7 days, all media items that are older than the new window (7 days) will immediately become inaccessible.

-• When a retention window is expanded, such as from 7 days to 30 days, media items that previously expired (7 days and 1 second) will not become accessible.
-The same is true if retention is changed to "forever".
+• When a retention window is expanded, such as from 7 days to 30 days, media items that previously expired (7 days and 1 second) will not be accessible.
+The same is true if retention is changed to "Never delete".